-This policy should be read in conjunction with the school's Child Protection Policy, Code of Conduct and Code of Safe Practice Policies
+This policy should be read in conjunction with the school's Child Protection Policy and Staff Code of Conduct.

 Policy Statement

 Safeguarding determines the actions that we take to keep children safe and protect them from harm in all aspects of their school life.
 As a school we are committed to safeguarding and promoting the welfare of all our pupils.